cappecaps/SUBMIT/README.md

 # SUBMIT
-Script to submit quantum chemistry jobs to sbatch
+Script to submit quantum chemistry jobs to slurm